sriman98/LogFileGenerator/README.md

 ### To run on AWS EMR

 * Create a account in aws.amazon.com and create a IAM user .
 * Create a S3 bucket and deploy the jar and input file in the s3 bucket in AWS .
 * Go to Amazon EMR and create a cluster which is used to rapid processing and analyzing big data in AWS .
 * Configure the steps displayed as required and run the job .
 * On completion, run the jar file and check the output folder which will have the output of the mapReduce class which has been executed in the hadoop environment in EMR .
+* Youtube Link for the AWS submission is https://youtu.be/OZBOmuXNXP4